-Under section 362 of the United States Bankruptcy Code, the stay begins at the moment the bankruptcy petition is filed.
-This makes it illegal for a landlord who has filed a complaint to proceed with the eviction (unless the Court makes an exception).
-This stay will only stall the eviction by a month or two, but that extra time can be critical for a debtor and his/her family.
+When a tenant is unable to keep up with rent payments, he/she may be served with a complaint from his/her landlord.
+If the tenant immediately files for bankruptcy, however, he/she can stave off an eviction with an automatic stay.
+The stay begins the moment the bankruptcy petition is filed, making it illegal for the landlord to proceed with the eviction (barring an exception from the judge).
+The stay will only stall the eviction for a month or two, but that extra time can be critical for a debtor and his/her family.

-For example, if you had a house with $100,000 of equity, the first $23,675 of this equity would be secure from your creditors.
-That leaves $76,325 of equity that can be seized to pay off your debt.
-In this scenario, a Bankruptcy Trustee would have the right to seize your house and attempt to sell it.
+For example, if you had a house with $100,000 in equity, the first $23,675 of this equity would be off-limits to your creditors.
+But the remaining $76,325 of equity could be seized to pay off your debt.
+That means a bankruptcy trustee would have the right to seize your house and attempt to sell it.

-If you do share unsecured debt with your spouse, the Bankruptcy Trustee can demand that you pay it to the Bankruptcy Estate.
+If, however, you own the house with your spouse as tenants by the entirety, and your spouse is neither filing for bankruptcy nor sharing any unsecured debt with you, then your house will be totally exempt, regardless of your equity.
+If you do share unsecured debt with a spouse, a bankruptcy trustee can demand that you turn that equity over to the bankruptcy estate.
 Failure to do so could mean that you will lose your house.
-Therefore, it is very important to get an accurate valuation of your house to determine if you have any equity in it.
-This will help you make an informed decision about whether or not you should file a Chapter 7 Bankruptcy.
+Therefore, it is very important to get an accurate valuation of your house to determine the amount of equity, if any, you have in it.
+This will help you make an informed decision about filing a Chapter 7 bankruptcy.